frictionlessdata/datapackage-pipelines/README.md

 - `limit-rows` - if provided, will limit the number of rows fetched from the source.
 Takes an integer value which specifies how many rows of the source to stream.

+- `log-progress-rows` - if provided, will log the loading progress.
+Takes an integer value which specifies the number of rows interval at which to log the progress.

 - `stream` - if provided and is set to false, then the resource will be added to the datapackage but not streamed.

 - `resources` - can be used instead of `resource` property to support loading resources and modify the output resource metadata